ManimCommunity/manim/docs/source/installation/pip.md

-# Installing Manim from PyPI
+# Installing Manim locally using pip

 The standard way of installing Manim is by using Python's package manager `pip` to install the latest